JakeCallery/cheevos/webclient/notes/UserFlows.md

 ##Team Management Page:
 * List of Teams user moderates
+  * Button to Invite Member To team
+  * Button to Remove Team
 * List of Teams user is a member of
+  * Remove Me From Team

 ##Accept Invite Page:
 * If Not Logged In:
   * Inform user they need an account and to be logged in to accept
   * will need to work out verbiage about "creating"  an account
-  * Link to Index page (still store the accept link in cookie)
+  * Link to Index page to describe product. (still store the accept link in cookie)
+  * Login With Facebook or Google Buttons
   * After login, redirect to accept page
 * If Is Logged In:
   * Inform user which team they are joining